trulybhanu/chat_on/README.md

 ## Introduction

-This is a Microsoft Teams clone built with React JS and Chat Engine.
+This is a Chat application built with React JS and Chat Engine built for web browsers.

+## Description

+It has simlplistic and clean user interface.

 I have used JavaScript library ReactJS for implementing functionalities, and Chat Engine as a chat specific APIs and UI Kit.

+## Required Tools and Technologies

+ReactJS
+ChatEngine

+Dependencies: @ant-design/icons, axios, and react-chat-engine